h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 ![transformer-dict-types](assets/transformer-dict-types.jpg)

 After selecting the column type we will select the minimum and the maximum number of columns.
-Since DAI comes with a transformer that is able to sum 2 columns, we will set the minimum number of columns to 3 and the maximum number of columns to all for our transformer.
-This means that when DAI runs our transformer it will always choose between 3 and all columns.
+Since Driverless AI comes with a transformer that is able to sum 2 columns, we will set the minimum number of columns to 3 and the maximum number of columns to all for our transformer.
+This means that when Driverless AI runs our transformer it will always choose between 3 and all columns.

-The relative importance will be set to 1 for the most part, however, if you want your custom transformer to have higher importance you can always increase the value of importance which will let DAI know that your custom transformer should have higher priority in the generic algorithm through ```relative_importance```.
+The relative importance will be set to 1 for the most part, however, if you want your custom transformer to have higher importance you can always increase the value of importance which will let Driverless AI know that your custom transformer should have higher priority in the generic algorithm through ```relative_importance```.

 4\.
 Copy and paste the code for **Selecting which Columns to Use** right  below the ```#Extend base class``` section of code of your .py file, your text editor should look similar to the page below: